Juliette Slaughter at Le Mans in 1978

 Marianne Rollo (Windridge) - raced in the USA in the 1960s.
 She and Denise McCluggage entered the 1960 Sebring 12 Hours together in an Osca S750, but failed to finish.
 They returned to Sebring in 1967, this time driving a Ferrari 275 GTS/4, and were 17th, second in class and the only Ferrari finishers.
 Marianne drove in many SCCA events in the late 1950s and early ‘60s and managed to win several, including a Marlboro six-hour race in 1963.
 She drove a selection of American, Italian and British cars, including Corvettes, MGs, a Triumph Spitfire and a Jaguar.

-Yvonne Simon (pictured in car) – raced Ferraris at Le Mans in 1950 and 1951.
-She failed to finish in her Ferrari in 1950, but was fourth in the Circuito do Porto.
+Yvonne Simon – raced Ferraris at Le Mans in 1950 and 1951.
+She failed to finish in her Ferrari in 1950, but was fourth in that year's Circuito do Porto.
 She was 15th at Le Mans with Betty Haig in 1951, driving a 166 MM.
 In the same car, she won a 3-litre race in Nice and finished the Mille Miglia, 90th and seventh in class.
 Later in the year, she was sixth in the Circuito di Senigallia.
 She was also eighth in the 1952 Rheims GP and thirteenth in the Bari GP.
 A Zagato-bodied 166 MM and a Monopole Panhard were her cars in 1953 and 1954.
 She was eleventh in the 1953 Monza GP in the Ferrari, and fourteenth in the Rheims 12 Hours in the Monopole.
 In 1954, driving the Monopole, she was fourth in the Nimes GP.
-Yvonne also competed in rallies, including a win on the Paris-St. Raphael in a Delahaye, and drove in some pre-1950 races, including a class win in the 1949 Spa 24 Hours.
+Yvonne also competed in rallies, including a win on the Paris-St. Raphaël in a Delahaye, and drove in some pre-1950 races, including a class win in the 1949 Spa 24 Hours.

 Melanie Snow - has raced on and off in the ALMS since 1999, having raced Porsches in the USA since 1997.
 In her first ALMS season, she won the GT3 class at Sebring, driving a Porsche.
 Ten years later, she made a comeback with a Porsche 997 GT3.
 Her team-mate was her husband, Martin.
 They won the Challenge class outright, after three class wins at Salt Lake City, Road Atlanta and Mid-Ohio.
 A further two starts did not lead to finishes.
 Later, in 2011, she returned once more, forming an all-female team with Andrea Robertson.
 They drove a Ford GT at Mid-Ohio, finishing 14th.
 Melanie stayed with Robertson Racing for two more races, but spent most of the year driving in the IMSA GT3 Challenge for her own team, in a Porsche 911 GT3 Cup.
 She was sixth overall, with two fifths as her best results.
 Snow Racing also made an appearance in the Canadian Porsche Carrera Cup, but did not do as well.
 Driving for another team, Melanie also raced a 997 in the international Porsche Supercup, but was not among the leaders.
 Snow Racing was active in SCCA events throughout 2012, with Melanie driving alongside her sons Madison and McKay, a first in US motorsport.
+In 2013, they took their family team to the Daytona 24 Hours, driving a Porsche 997 with Sascha Maassen, Marco Seefried and Klaus Bachler.
+They were 19th overall.

 Annie Spiers – raced sportscars in Europe in the 1950s, with her husband Jacques.
 Their MGA finished the Tour de France in 34th, in 1956.
 They tackled the Mille Miglia in 1957, coming 153rd and tenth in class.
 In 1960, Annie reappeared as navigator to Annie Soisbault in her Triumph TR3.
 They entered at least the Alpine Rally together.